The Personal Website of Mark W. Dawson

 Alas, the paintings utilized for the music did not survive the Russian Revolution of 1917.
 The music of Mussorgsky, however, has survived and thrived, being one of the most performed, listened to, and loved pieces of Classical Music.
 I would recommend you take the time and enjoy the two versions of Pictures at an Exhibition (Ravel Orchestration & Piano version).

 Offenbach - Orpheus in the Underworld Overture

-Jacques Offenbach was a German-born French composer, cellist and impresario of the Romantic period.
-He is remembered for his nearly 100 operettas of the 1850s to the 1870s, and his uncompleted opera The Tales of Hoffmann.
+Jacques Offenbach was a German-born French composer, cellist, and impresario of the Romantic period.
+He is remembered for his nearly 100 operettas of the 1850s to the 1870s and his uncompleted opera The Tales of Hoffmann.
 He was a powerful influence on later composers of the operetta genre, particularly Johann Strauss Jr. and Arthur Sullivan.
 His best-known works were continually revived during the 20th century, and many of his operettas continue to be staged in the 21st century.
-His Orpheus in the Underworld Overture is a perfect example of his music and a pure delight to listen too.
+His Orpheus in the Underworld Overture is a perfect example of his music and a pure delight to listen to.

 Prokofiev – Lieutenant Kijé suite